a-einstein/WpfShop/README.md

 #### Purpose
 * Explore various techniques based on C# and WPF.
 * Manage the code by Git and GitHub.
 Some changes, branches, and merges are deliberately created for this reason.
-* Explore continuous integration by using buildmanager TeamCity.
+* Explore continuous integration by using combinations of Git, GitHub, TeamCity and Visual Studio Team Services (VSTS).
-* Explore Scrum process management by integration with Jira or Visual Studio Team Services (VSTS).
+* Explore Scrum process management by integration with Jira and Visual Studio Team Services.

 #### Prerequisites
 * The application must be configured for a running instance of my [AdventureWorks services](https://github.com/a-einstein/AdventureWorks/blob/master/README.md).